nsloat/swellix/README.md

 ### GUIDELINES/RULES:
 The first rule is the simplest, and we'll call it the 'One Line Rule'.
 Any input sequence should occupy only one line.
-This may not be obvious, but this rule doesn't place a restriction on the length of your input sequence.
-All this rule means is that you shouldn't be typing your input and press `Enter` to go to a new line.

 e.g.
 Say you have some arbitrary sequence `GCUCUAAAAGAGAG`.
-A problematic way to input your sequence would be:
+You shouldn't create an input file with your sequence formatted on two lines like this:
 ```
 GCUCUAA
 AAGAGAG